 With a vast array of partners, we organize our work in what we call Regional ...

 Successful interventions can change lives for the better.
 We hope that the stories of success ...

 The Resilient Mountain Village (RMV) is an integrated approach to development in mountain areas that combines economic, social, and environmental dimensions of sustainable development with climate change adaptation, resilience, and preparedness for future risks.
-It has evolved at the International Centre for Integrated Mountain Development (ICIMOD) from elements of the climate smart agriculture, and climate smart villages concepts of the Food and Agriculture Organization (FAO) and the Consultative Group on International Agriculture Research (CGIAR).
+We’ve evolved our approach from elements of the climate smart agriculture, and climate smart villages concepts of the Food and Agriculture Organization (FAO) and the Consultative Group on International Agriculture Research (CGIAR).

 The approach was initially implemented on the basis of the climate smart village concept in collaboration with the Centre for Environmental and Agricultural Policy Research, Extension and Development (CEAPRED) in Kavre.
 Experience from the initial implementation led to the understanding that the aspirations of people in the mountain areas of the HKH can only be realized by adopting a much broader approach that integrates climatic, socioeconomic, and future resilience and considers challenges and opportunities specific to the mountain context.
 Accordingly, RMV is a comprehensive approach customized for mountain areas that equips communities with tools to improve their resilience to change, and fosters sustainable development.

 The RMV approach follows a dynamic and evolving learning mechanism based on field experience, as well as the latest research in the field of climate resilience.
 Currently, it is implemented in eight villages of Kavre district, Nepal, under HICAP.
 The pilot is working with 40 farmers’ groups, which include representatives of 1,089 households.
 Over 80% of the household representatives are women and many are from marginalized communities.